Skip to Main Content

 Basics of Chicago Style:

-book with a single author
+Book with a single author or editor

-newspaper article from online database
+Journal article from an online database

 Chicago Style Resources: